Maria Oliva Bonaldo: Daughters of the Church

 On 21 April 1946, Cardinal Piazza gave his approval for the community of the Daughters of the Church to become a diocesan congregation (which received papal approval on 21 December 1949) and asked Pope Pius XII that Maria Oliva be released from her vow to remain a Canossian forever, to allow her to join the congregation she had founded.
 The Pope accepted.
 On 2 August 1946, in the church of Saint Maurice in Venice, Maria Oliva made her perpetual profession with 46 sisters within the congregation of the Daughters of the Church.
 She chose the name "Maria Oliva Bonaldo of the Mystical Body."
 She was elected Superior General of the congregation, a position she would hold until her death.
 Maria Oliva was called upon to serve as spiritual director.
 Among the people she followed were Igino Giordani and Giorgio La Pira, declared venerable by the Catholic Church.

 Death

 On 7 July 1976, Maria Oliva suffered a stroke and died on 10 July.
 Her body rests in the chapel of the mother house of the Daughters of the Church in Rome.

-Recognition by the Catholic Church
+Beatification process

 On 17 June 1987, Cardinal Ugo Poletti opened the cause for the beatification of Maria Oliva Bonaldo of the Mystical Body.
-On 9 December 2013, Pope Francis recognized the heroic nature of her virtues and declared her venerable.
+On 9 December 2013, Pope Francis recognized her heroic virtue and declared her venerable.